opentx/lua-reference-guide/lcd/getLastPos.md

-Returns the last x position from previous output
+Returns the rightmost x position from previous output

 @status current Introduced in 2.0.0